AzmainAhnaf/Academic-Notes/1st Semester/MATH - 1113/Exam/Theory Differentiation (Lecture 7 - 17).md

 # Curvature

 **Define Curvature**
-The curvature is the rate of change of direction of the curve with respect to the arc that is the curvature at any point $P$ on the car is
+The curvature is the rate of change of direction of the curve with respect to the arc that is the curvature at any point $P$ on the curve is
 $$
 P = \lim_{\partial s \to \infty} \frac{\partial \psi}{\partial s} = \frac{d \psi}{ds}
 $$